What is adultery in Texas?

 Texas Family Code ยง 6.003 lists adultery as grounds for divorce but doesnโt define it.
 The legal definition comes from decades of Texas case law.
 Courts have consistently held that โadulteryโ means actual sexual intercourse, not just romantic or physical contact.
 We know that distinction might feel frustrating when youโre hurting, but understanding exactly what the law says will help you make informed decisions about your next steps.

-Proving adultery in Texas requires โclear and convincing evidenceโ that your spouse had sexual intercourse with someone other than you during your marriage.
-This is a higher standard than typical civil cases.
+Proving adultery in Texas requires showing by a preponderance of the evidence that your spouse had sexual intercourse with someone other than you during your marriage.
+A preponderance of the evidence means it is more likely than not that the adultery occurred.
 Rumors, suspicions, and gut feelings arenโt enough, even when you know in your heart what happened.

 We understand how difficult this is.
 Youโre being asked to document and prove something deeply personal and painful.
 But gathering evidence now protects you later.
 Texas courts accept both direct and circumstantial evidence of adultery.

 If youโre seeking a larger share of property because of the adultery, youโll also need to show that the affair caused your divorce or that your spouse spent marital money on the relationship.
-Gifts, trips, dinners, rent payments, all of it counts as โwasteโ of community assets under Texas law.
+Gifts, trips, dinners, and rent payments all count as โwasteโ of community assets under Texas law.
 We know itโs painful to add up what your spouse spent on someone else, but those numbers matter in court.

 Yes, and this catches many people off guard.
 Texas doesnโt recognize legal separation.
 In the eyes of the law, youโre married until a judge signs your final divorce decree.
 That means any sexual relationship your spouse has during separation, even if youโve lived apart for months or years, still counts as adultery.